-Buddhists practicing autonomous and distinctive aesthetic art tradition perhaps act as the first mature expression of Indian Art following the collapse of the proto-historic (Harappan /Chalcolithic) Buddhist tradition art art. was favored increasingly by special characters of its doctrine especially meditation (which remained as the discipline central leading the to attainment of spiritual grace representing images of the seer seated in deep contemplation or dispensing the fruit of his meditations, the Dhamma.
-Though, the doctrines were later divided sectarian lines, into separate they nonetheless exerted a pervasive unifying power over the realm of artistic expression (Rosenfield 1965).
+Buddhists practicing autonomous and distinctive aesthetic art tradition perhaps act as the first mature expression of Indian Art following the collapse of the proto-historic (Harappan /Chalcolithic) art.
+Buddhist art tradition was increasingly favored by special characters of its doctrine especially meditation (which remained as the central discipline leading to the attainment of spiritual grace representing images of the seer seated in deep contemplation or dispensing the fruit of his meditations, the Dhamma.
+Though, the doctrines were later divided into separate sectarian lines, they nonetheless exerted a pervasive unifying power over the realm of artistic expression (Rosenfield 1965).
 Buddhist Art in Gujarat represents diverse forms of sculptures, decorative motives of architectural edifices, rock paintings and sealings.
 Among the sculptures, Buddha images remain as the dominant category.